-Since it's always more fun to find out firsthand than to simply read an article, why not conduct the experiment?
-All that's needed is about a cup of each of the above juices, a mason jar for each juice, PH paper and 18 oxidized pennies.
-It's okay to substitute other juice types if the exact ones mentioned are not available.
+Since it's always more fun to find out firsthand than to read an article, why not conduct an experiment?
+All you need is about a cup of each of the above juices, a mason jar for each juice, pH paper, and 18 oxidized pennies.
+Try to select pennies with similar levels of oxidation.

 Once the materials are ready, follow these steps:

-- Pour each juice into a mason jar and label it with a piece of tape.
+- Pour each juice into a mason jar and label it with tape.

-- Dip a piece of PH paper into each jar.
-The bluer it turns, the more basic the juice.
+- Dip a piece of pH paper into each jar.
+The bluer it turns, the more alkaline the juice.
 The redder it turns, the more acidic.
-Set the papers aside to dry and then label each.
+Set the papers aside to dry and label each.